trofimovby/trofimovby/README.md

 ## My name is Alexander Trofimov

-I am a novice programmer currently studying at BSUIR.
-I have a background in Python and front-end development, and I am currently dedicated to learning mobile iOS development.
-I have thoroughly enjoyed my experience learning iOS, and I find the platform to be incredibly fascinating and user-friendly.
-The process of building iOS applications has been both challenging and rewarding, and I have been able to create some personal pet projects that I am proud of.
-As I continue to expand my skills, I am actively seeking an internship opportunity where I can apply my knowledge and gain practical experience in iOS development.
+I am an aspiring programmer, graduated from BSUIR.
+I have experience with Python and frontend development, and now I am fully dedicated to learning mobile development for iOS.
+I have thoroughly enjoyed learning iOS and find the platform incredibly engaging and user-friendly.
+As I continue to expand my skills, I am actively seeking internship opportunities where I can apply my knowledge and gain hands-on development experience.

+Translated with DeepL.com (free version)
 ## Interested in:

  - Web 3.0 technology